 DISRUPTED TREATMENT PLANTS Oftentimes, masses of wipes manage to make it through the collection system and end up at wastewater treatment plants, which can result in significant damage to treatment infrastructure and recurrent disruption of the treatment process.
-SEWER OVERFLOWS Wipes make their way into private sewer laterals, septic systems, and sewer lines and can cause extensive harm and result in overflows and property damage.

 DAMAGED COLLECTION SYSTEMS Most collection systems rely on pumps to move wastewater to treatment facilities.
 Wipes can clog these pumps, resulting in spills, system failures, increased maintenance requirements and damage to expensive equipment.
-Page 1 No Increase in your Wastewater Rate for Fiscal Year 2020
+No Increase in your Wastewater Rate for Fiscal Year 2020

 The District's FY 2020 budget was approved last June with no increase in our wastewater service rate.
 At \$28.64 per month for the typical home in our District; this is one of the lowest rates in San Diego County.
 Average monthly rates in the County currently range from \$27.81 to \$79.17.
 Our rate has not increased since 2017.
 The District is able to achieve this lower rate while still maintaining our sewer system in peak operational condition by carefully managing our maintenance, operations and capital improvement costs.
 Our Field Services team is continuously monitoring and assessing the sewer lines and pump stations and the District is proactively replacing infrastructure before it breaks.
-To help establish current and future wastewater rates, the District periodically updates its Asset Management Plan, which forecasts future capital improvement projects and their costs, and updates its Financial Plan- bit.ly/LWDFinancialPlan-which forecasts future revenues and operating expenses.
+To help establish current and future wastewater rates, the District periodically updates its Asset Management Plan, which forecasts future capital improvement projects and their costs, and updates its Financial Plan-bit.ly/LWDFinancialPlan-which forecasts future revenues and operating expenses.
 To learn more about these plans visit www.lwwd.org.